 Skip to main content

-A year-end gift from an individual retirement account (IRA) or another retirement asset can help give kids with cancer a chance to live their best lives.
-End-of-year donations from an IRA to charity may provide tax benefits as well.
+A gift from an individual retirement account (IRA) or another retirement asset can help give kids with cancer a chance to live their best lives.
+Charitable contributions from an IRA may also provide tax benefits.

-How does a qualified charitable distribution work, and what qualifies as a charitable IRA rollover?
+How do charitable distributions work and what qualifies as a charitable IRA rollover?

 As a qualified charitable IRA rollover, the gift must be transferred from a traditional IRA directly to a qualified public charity like St. Jude and must be completed during the applicable tax year.